Accelerating Federated Learning with a Global Biased Optimiser: Introduction

-When clients perform $K > 1$ steps of SGD during FedAvg, the local models on clients move towards the minimiser of their local objectives.
-If client data is non-IID, the models exhibit `client-drift' \cite{SCAFFOLD}: each client's model moves towards a unique, disparate minimiser.
+When clients perform $K > 1$ steps of SGD during FedAvg, each client model moves towards the minimiser of its local objective.
+If client data is non-IID, the models exhibit the problem of `client-drift' \cite{SCAFFOLD}: each client's model moves towards a unique, disparate minimiser.
 The average of these client minimisers may \textit{not} be the same as the minimiser that would be produced by centralised training on pooled client data.
-Some progress has been made towards analysing the problem of $K > 1$ steps theoretically.
-This includes exact characterisation of the modified minimiser for quadratic objectives \cite{ConvAccTradeOffs} and bounding the minimiser neighbourhood for fixed-point functions \cite{LocalFixedPoint}.
-Strictly dominant speed-up for $K > 1$ local steps has only been proven for quadratics \cite{IsLocalSGDBetter}.
+Client-drift harms the convergence and final performance of the federated model, and several algorithms have been proposed to address this key problem \cite{SCAFFOLD,Mime,FedDyn}.
+In this paper, we propose the Federated Global Biased Optimiser (FedGBO) algorithm which uses client-side adaptive optimisation to accelerate training.
+The optimiser values are kept constant during local training, and updated globally by the server at the end of each round using the clients' biased gradient updates.
+The locally-fixed optimiser values reduce client-drift by lowering the variance of client updates, and allow a reduction in communication and computing overhead compared to competing algorithms.

+The main contributions of this paper are as follows: \begin{enumerate}[leftmargin=*] \itemsep0.5em \item{We propose a new FL algorithm, Federated Global Biased Optimiser (FedGBO).
+FedGBO is compatible with a variety of adaptive optimisers, and is the first to use locally-applied global biased adaptive parameters, which addresses the problem of client-drift whilst having low computation and communication costs.}

+\item{We formulate the global-model updates of FedGBO as biased updates to a centralised model and optimiser.
+This formulation allows us to extend the convergence proof from previous optimisation algorithms in the centralised setting to FedGBO.
+To show that state-of-the-art convergence rates for centralised optimisers can be recovered (plus Fl-related error-terms), we prove the convergence of FedGBO with SGDm.}

+\item{We perform an extensive set of experiments comparing FedGBO to other state-of-the-art FL algorithms on 4 benchmark FL datasets (CIFAR100, Sent140, FEMNIST, Shakespeare), using 3 popular adaptive optimisers (SGDm, RMSProp, Adam).
+These experiments study the benefits and drawbacks of cutting-edge algorithms in terms of convergence speed, computation and communication costs, whilst providing insights relating to the choice of adaptive-FL algorithm and optimiser for real-world FL.} \end{enumerate}

+The rest of this paper is organised as follows: Section 2 covers works proposing novel FL algorithms and theoretical analysis of client-drift; Section 3 details the design of FedGBO; Section 4 provides a convergence analysis for the global model produced by FedGBO using the momentum-SGD optimiser; Section 5 presents the results of an extensive comparison between state-of-the-art FL algorithms; and Section 6 concludes the paper.